The first stage of working together is always a free, no-obligation 20-minute call.

 We can discuss what approach feels most suitable in our free introduction call (book here).

-As long as we can still work together in a way which is supportive for you, and your child is not at an age where they are able to understand the context of what is being discussed, babies are very welcome to be with you during sessions.
+As long as we can still work together in a way which is supportive for you, and your child is not at an age where they are able to understand the context of what is being discussed, they are very welcome to be with you during sessions.

-I’ve written more about this topic in this blog post where I explore further what you may want to consider when deciding if it is best for you to bring your baby to sessions with you.
+I’ve written more about this topic in this blog post where I explore further what you may want to consider when deciding if it is best for you to bring your child to sessions with you.

 It’s perfectly normal and okay to feel nervous when considering starting therapy, it’s a huge step forward.
 Often reaching out and having your first session is the hardest part.
 Many people find that once they get started with sessions, they soon start to feel more at ease.